Mumboism: History

 In keeping with the prophecy, Dunde condemned European culture, Christianity, and the influence of colonialism.
 He also prophesied a golden age that would arrive with the end of the European presence in the region.
-Mumboism was popular among the Luo and Kisii people, but its influence spread beyond Africans who were formally followers of Dunde.
+Mumboism was popular among the Luo and Kisii people, but its influence spread beyond Africans who were formal followers of Dunde.

 Mumboism's teachings have been characterized as a strain of millennialism, anticipating a golden age, perhaps influenced by Christian teachings of a cataclysmic end to the current world's existence.
 Some teachings were that "water would turn into blood, and only Mumboites would have drinking water, all white people would disappear leaving only Africans as sole survivors, or the Germans would come and cut off the arms of those in clothes (i.e., Europeans and Westernized Africans). [...]
 The projected utopia would be a time of role reversal, healing, and plenty that could only be effected by traditional sacrifices and rituals".

 In the years following the end of World War I, many of the Kisii (AbaGusii) became followers of Mumboism in growing numbers.
 Some factors contributing to this were frustration with the colonial government due to deteriorating agricultural, trade and health conditions among the Kisii people, fluctuating currency value, and the colonial administration's increasingly burdensome demands concerning taxation, labour owed to the colonial government, and requirements for registration.

 The golden age prophecy of an end to European government appealed to the Kisii, who had openly revolted against the colonial administration in 1905, 1908 and 1914, only to be defeated by the Europeans.
 Its appeal among the Kisii people was small during times of prosperity, when meeting the colonial administration's demands was easier.
 During times of economic hardship, its religious and political appeal grew among the Kisii.

 The Bogonko clan, the wealthiest and most influential among the Kisii, were adherents of Mumboism.
 Their position had been undermined by the European presence, and they were leaders of Mumboism particularly among the Kitutu subclan.